top of page

 Mel Casas: Pioneering Chicano Artist Who Redefined Identity Through Art…

-Born in El Paso, Texas, Mel Casas was a visionary Mexican-American artist whose paintings examined race, identity, politics, and American consumerism.
-A professor at San Antonio College for over 30 years including his term as Art Department Chairman, he mentored future generations of Chicano artists, advocating for greater visibility in mainstream art institutions.
+Born in El Paso, Texas (1929-2014), Mel Casas was a visionary Mexican-American artist whose paintings examined race, identity, politics, and American consumerism.
+As a professor and longtime chair of the art department at San Antonio College, Casas also mentored generations of artists and helped shape the intellectual foundation of Chicano art, advocating for and achieving a greater visibility in mainstream art institutions.

 Influences: The Art and Ideas Behind His Work…